riscv-europe/summit-website-development/summit/2026/call-for-demos.md

 {% include jumboboxstart.html
     title = "Showcase your work"
-    lead = "Academics Hardware and software achievemnts can be presented live at RISC-V Summit Europe in Bologna."
+    lead = "Academics hardware or software achievemnts can be presented live at RISC-V Summit Europe in Bologna."
 %}

 The *RISC-V Summit Europe* provides a platform to universities and